 The entire ground floor is barrier-free.
-The Great Hall, Nancy Spero Hall, Dalcroze Hall, the Music Room, the East Side Stage and the Pastamanufactory (doors every 210 cm wide) are easily accessible for wheelchair users*.
-The 1st floor of the Festspielhaus can only be reached via the staircases and is therefore not barrier-free.
-On the 1st floor are the Studio and the Ecksalon Ost as well as the Studio and the Corner Salon West are located on the 1st floor.
+The Great Hall, Nancy Spero Hall, Dalcroze Hall, the Music Room, the East Side Stage and the LAGO bar + kitchen (doors all 210 cm wide) are easily accessible for wheelchair users.
+The first floor of the Festspielhaus can only be reached via the stairways and is therefore not barrier-free.
+The Studio and the Corner Salon East as well as the Studio and the Corner Salon West are located on the 1st floor.

-A barrier-free WC (door 101 cm wide) is located on the ground floor, Foyer West.
-The cabins of the remaining toilets have a width of 60 cm.
+You will find a barrier-free WC (door width 101 cm) on the ground floor, Foyer West.
+The cubicles of the remaining toilets have a width of 60 cm.

-To get an impression of our premises in advance, you can move around the grounds and rooms of the Festspielhaus on our website in our digital 360° view and get your bearings in advance.
+To get an impression of our premises in advance, you can move around the grounds and through the rooms of the Festspielhaus on our website in our digital 360° view and get your bearings in advance.

-If you have any questions about the accessibility of individual pieces of our program, please do not hesitate to contact us.
-Please write to us at email@example.com with any questions that are important for your visit to email@example.com.
+If you have any questions about the accessibility of individual pieces in our programme, please do not hesitate to contact us.
+Please write to us at email@example.com with any questions that are important for your visit.
 The colleagues in charge will be happy to help you.

-The permanent exhibition “HELLERAU – The Idea of the Gesamtkunstwerk” is located for the most part on the 1st floor of the Visitor Centre and can only be reached via the stairs and is therefore not barrier-free.
-The Werkbund and HELLERAU are trying to realize a digital version of the exhibition.
+The permanent exhibition “HELLERAU – The Idea of the Gesamtkunstwerk” is for the most part located on the 1st floor of the Visitor Centre and can only be reached via the stairs and is therefore not barrier-free.
+The Deutscher Werkbund and HELLERAU are endeavouring to realise a digital version of the exhibition.